bdreiss/TrackMyAttack/README.md

 # TrackMyAttack

-Program that tracks habits, symptoms and remedies potentially relating to migraine.
-The Mobile-App for Android-Phones tracks habits, symptoms, potential remedies and attacks while the Desktop-Version visualizes the data, giving users the opportunity to analyze it.
+Program that tracks causes, symptoms and remedies potentially relating to migraine.
+The Mobile-App for Android-Phones tracks causes, symptoms, potential remedies and attacks while the Desktop-Version visualizes the data, giving users the opportunity to analyze it.